BobbyGoop/Study-Fast/README.md

-# study-fast
+# Study-Fast
-Test rep for Fast API
+Test project for building REST-API using Python FastAPI framework and SQLAlchemy for connection between the app and SQLite database.